-Upcoming game developers will be seeking to have the right tools to improve their craft.
+Upcoming game developers will seek the right tools to improve their craft.
 If you’re the type of amateur developer looking to create music, videos, and even sound effects for your new game, then you’ll require LabChirp.
 Since you’re new on the scene, it wouldn’t make a lot of sense to spend big money to get your first game into the hands of needy consumers.
 Therefore, it would make perfect sense to work with a free tool before joining the big boys, and that tool could be LabChirp.

 Now, we’re not game developers, but we can see why this tool would be needed after giving it a test run during the past week.
 We should also point out that the tool doesn’t have the best user interface in terms of looks, but since you’re a developer, the looks shouldn’t matter.